St Mary's Music School: Location

 Coates Hall was originally designed by David Bryce for Sheriff Napier in 1850 as a small Baronial house.
 In 1891 the building was bought by the Scottish Episcopal Church for use as the Edinburgh Theological College and enlarged by Sydney Mitchell adding a late gothic chapel.
-In 1913 Robert Lorimer added a storey to the main block much improving the whole group.
+In 1913 Robert Lorimer added a storey to the main block.

 In 1995 Coates Hall was sold to St Mary's Music School and houses the (de-consecrated) chapel which is used for concerts.
 The chapel contains three stained glass windows. by Ninian Comper which includes Scotland's first saints, St Columba and St Ninian.
 The school also has two libraries, staff offices, bedrooms for boarding pupils, and 25 music practice rooms.
-Academic subjects are mainly taught in two 20th century buildings within the school grounds.
+Academic subjects are mainly taught in two 20th-century buildings within the school grounds.

 The school is surrounded by gardens in the heart of Edinburgh's West End and has excellent transport connections due to its proximity to Haymarket railway station and connecting bus and tram links.